Desert Night Camps – Feynan Ecolodge

 Recommended Reading about Jordan:

-Disclosure: My trip to the Dana National Biosphere and my stay at the Ecohotel was courtesy of the Jordan Tourism Board and Royal Jordanian, but the emotions evoked in me the day I met the nomads of Jordan were all my own.
-I am still learning how to sit with them.
+Disclosure: My trip to the Dana National Biosphere and my stay at Feynan Ecohotel was courtesy of the Jordan Tourism Board and Royal Jordanian, but the emotions evoked in me the day I met the nomads of Jordan were all my own.
+I am still learning how to sit in silence with them.